MikeAvgeros/bay-leaf-jobs/README.md

 -   I made sure to validate my forms and ran suitable tests using different input scenarios.
 I can confirm that all of them behaved as expected.

 -   I have tested that my required input attributes behaved as expected and warned users to fill the required fields.

+-   I have tested that the input length of each field adheres to the rules I've sent in my validations.

 -   I have tested that the submitted form is being sent to the database containing all the information added by the user.